btzsoft/grades/README.md

  - 0 - 6 Months
 #### Salary
  - 0 - 200 EUR
-#### Will face one of this Test Task
- - TestTask 1
- - TestTask 2
- - TestTask 3

 #### Vision
 Trainee need very close supervision.
 Often the supervisor of a trainee is called a baby sitter.